QuantEcon/lecture-python-intro/lectures/olg.md

     s_t = s(w_t, R_{t+1})
 ```

+The precise form of the function $s$ will depend on the choice of flow utility
+function $u$.

 Together, $w_t$ and $R_{t+1}$ represent the *prices* in the economy (price of
 labor and rental rate of capital).